Tanis: Notable finds and artifacts

-In Montet and other later archaeologists excavations of Tanis, many important and unique artifacts were found.
+In Montet's and other later archaeologists's excavations of Tanis, many important and unique artifacts were found.
 When the sealed tombs of kings Psusennes I, Amenemope, and Shoshenq II, were opened by Montet, all three were discovered with their tombs completely intact with all of the original funerary offerings.
-All three kings were still adorned with their golden and gilded funerary masks - a rarity.
+Although the mummies had decayed to skeletal remains (in contrast to the ones in the Valley of the Kings in Luxor), all three kings were still adorned with their golden and gilded funerary masks - a rarity among royal burials of the period.

 Another artifact is the Pectoral of King Amenemope, a piece of jewelry he would have worn hung around his neck on his chest.
 The icon depicts the godesses Isis and Nephthys holding a lapis lazuli scarab with the cartouche of Amenemope.

 In the tomb of General Wendjebauendjed, the High Priest of Khonsu at Tanis, a series of bowls and cups made of gold were found by Montet.
 One of the golden bowls has a polychrome glass rosette of a flower at the center.
-The rosette is "is thought... [to represent] the Unification of the Two Lands by combining the emblems of papyrus and lotus that are the two symbols of Upper and Lower Egypt."
+The rosette "is thought... [to represent] the Unification of the Two Lands by combining the emblems of papyrus and lotus that are the two symbols of Upper and Lower Egypt."